Actinic keratosis: Imiquimod cream

 Imiquimod is a topical immune-enhancing agent licensed for the treatment of genital warts.
 Imiquimod stimulates the immune system through the release and up-regulation of cytokines.
-Treatment with Imiquimod cream applied 2–3 times per week for 12 to 16 weeks was found to result in complete resolution of AKs in 50% of people, compared to 5% of controls.
+Treatment with Imiquimod cream applied 2–3 times per week for 12 to 16 weeks was found to result in complete resolution of actinic keratoses in 50% of people, compared to 5% of controls.
 The Imiquimod 3.75% cream has been validated in a treatment regimen consisting of daily application to entire face and scalp for two 2-week treatment cycles, with a complete clearance rate of 36%.

 While the clearance rate observed with the Imiquimod 3.75% cream was lower than that observed with the 5% cream (36 and 50 percent, respectively), there are lower reported rates of adverse reactions with the 3.75% cream: 19% of individuals using Imiquimod 3.75% cream reported adverse reactions including local erythema, scabbing, and flaking at the application site, while nearly a third of individuals using the 5% cream reported the same types of reactions with Imiquimod treatment.
-However, it is ultimately difficult to compare the efficacy of the different strength creams directly, as current study data varies in methodology (e.g. duration and frequency of treatment, and amount of skin surface area covered).
+However, it is ultimately difficult to compare the efficacy of the different strength creams directly, as study data varies in methodology (e.g. duration and frequency of treatment, and amount of skin surface area covered).

 Ingenol mebutate gel

-Ingenol mebutate is a newer treatment for AK used in Europe and the United States.
+Ingenol mebutate is a treatment for actinic keratosis used in Europe and the United States.
 It works in two ways, first by disrupting cell membranes and mitochondria resulting cell death, and then by inducing antibody-dependent cellular cytotoxicity to eliminate remaining tumor cells.
-A 3-day treatment course with the 0.015% gel is recommended for the scalp and face, while a 2-day treatment course with the 0.05% gel is recommended for the trunk and extremities.
 Treatment with the 0.015% gel was found to completely clear 57% of AK, while the 0.05% gel had a 34% clearance rate.
 Advantages of ingenol mebutate treatment include the short duration of therapy and a low recurrence rate.
-Local skin reactions including pain, itching and redness can be expected during treatment with ingenol mebutate.
-This treatment was derived from the petty spurge, Euphorbia peplus which has been used as a traditional remedy for keratosis.

 Diclofenac sodium gel

-Topical diclofenac sodium gel is a nonsteroidal anti-inflammatory drug that is thought to work in the treatment of AK through its inhibition of the arachidonic acid pathway, thereby limiting the production of prostaglandins which are thought to be involved in the development of UVB-induced skin cancers.
-Recommended duration of therapy is 60 to 90 days with twice daily application.
-Treatment of facial AK with diclofenac gel led to complete lesion resolution in 40% of cases.
+Topical diclofenac sodium gel is a nonsteroidal anti-inflammatory drug that is thought to work in the treatment of actinic keratosis through its inhibition of the arachidonic acid pathway, thereby limiting the production of prostaglandins which are thought to be involved in the development of UVB-induced skin cancers.
+Treatment of facial actinic keratosis with diclofenac gel led to complete lesion resolution in 40% of cases.
 Common side effects include dryness, itching, redness, and rash at the site of application.